–Supporting DIPG Research and “Action Days” for the National DIPG Awareness Resolution

 With Virtual Uberthons, run/walk anywhere at a convenient time for you, and receive a number, stop watch and an amazing medallion with your registration!
 All in support of DIPG Awareness and Research!
 Visit www.CureDIPG.info

 With your registration you receive a beautiful medallion, a stop-watch, and official race bib.
-We encourage you to run or walk between April 30th and May 17, or help support National DIPG Awareness by advocating and posting on the week of the 17th of March and April also!
+We encourage you to run or walk anytime in 2017, or help support National DIPG Awareness by advocating and posting on the week of the 17th of the month!
 Post your selfies on Virtual Uberthons and on Facebook in support of National DIPG Awareness Day!
 Instructions are available for calling/writing your Congressional Representatives in support of the Resolution; for now, just write or call your Representative if you are so inclined.

 Summer 2017 14,000 ft project.
 Mountain Climb